Kṣitigarbha: Traditional iconography

-In the Chinese tradition, Kṣitigarbha is sometimes depicted wearing a crown like the one worn by Vairocana.
+In the Chinese tradition, Kṣitigarbha is often depicted wearing a Five Buddha crown (Chinese: 五佛冠, pinyin: Wǔfó Guān), which is a crown that bears the images of the Five Tathāgatas.
 His image is similar to that of the fictional character Tang Sanzang from the classical novel Journey to the West, so observers sometimes mistake Kṣitigarbha for the latter.
 In China, Kṣitigarbha is also sometimes accompanied by a dog.
 This is in reference to a legend that he found his mother reborn in the animal realm as a dog named Diting, which the Bodhisattva adopted to serve as his steed and guard.

 In Japan, Kṣitigarbha's statues are often adorned with bibs, kerchiefs or kasa hat on his head, and sometimes dressed with a haori.
 Tōsen-ji in Katsushika, Tokyo, contains the "Bound Kṣitigarbha" of Ōoka Tadasuke fame, dating from the Edo period.
 When petitions are requested before Kṣitigarbha, the petitioner ties a rope about the statue.
 When the wish is granted, the petitioner unties the rope.
 At the new year, the ropes of the ungranted wishes are cut by the temple priest.